Standardized Images and Evaluation Metrics for Tomography: Results

-In this first case, we chose to show-case the method using a 2-D software phantoms (Shepp-Logan: Table~\ref{tab:shepp_logan} and Figure~\ref{fig:SL_roi}).
-The sinograms were generated using 128 equally spaced projections by simulating the emission and propagation of the photons with GEANT4/GATE using an “ideal collimator”; All simulated experiments were performed using controlled random seeds and identical instrument parameters to ensure reproducibility.
+In this first case, we chose to showcase the method using a 2-D software phantom (Shepp--Logan: Table~\ref{tab:shepp_logan} and Figure~\ref{fig:SL_roi}).
+The sinograms were generated using \mbox{128 equally spaced projections} by simulating the emission and propagation of the photons with GEANT4/GATE using an “Ideal Collimator”.
+All simulated experiments were performed using controlled random seeds and identical instrument parameters to ensure reproducibility.
 Data generation and pre-processing settings were kept constant across all evaluations.
 To assess robustness, all reconstructed images were generated with comparable count statistics consistent with the Poisson processes governing $\gamma$-ray emission.
 Under these conditions, the MLEM algorithm demonstrated stable performance with only minor variations.
-For the case of Shepp-Logan a number of MLEM reconstructions were produced, each resulting from a different number of iterations.
-Four of them are shown in Figure \ref{fig:entire_ph}, alongside the “Ideal Image" and their corresponding sinograms.
-Metric uncertainties were estimated using the Jackknife method \cite{busing1999delete, Quenouille1956, tukey1958}.
+For the case of Shepp--Logan a number of MLEM reconstructions were produced, each resulting from a different number of iterations.
+Four of them are shown in Figure \ref{fig:entire_ph}, alongside the “Ideal Image'' and their corresponding sinograms.
+Metric uncertainties were estimated using the Jackknife method~\cite{busing1999delete, Quenouille1956, tukey1958}.
+The global metrics values are illustrated in the first column of Figure ~\ref{fig:bar_mlem}.
+Their numerical values along with the metrics in the sinogram domain and a comparison of MLEM (48 iterations) with ``Source Image'' instead of ``Ideal'' are provided in Appendix~\ref{app:gl_mlem}.

-The evaluation results are presented in Tables \ref{tbl:ideal} and \ref{tbl:ideal_sino}, in which four MLEM reconstructions are evaluated.
-Table \ref{tbl:ideal} compares the MLEM reconstructions to the image of the "Ideal Image", and Table \ref{tbl:ideal_sino} compares the "Ideal Sinogram" with those derived from the reconstructions through forward projection.
-The metrics for comparison of reconstruction with "Source Image" and "Ideal Image" are provided in Table \ref{tbl:js}.